DockittDockitt

 How to Convert a PDF to PNG Online

 PNG is the format of choice when image quality and sharpness matter more than file size.
-Unlike JPG, which uses lossy compression that subtly degrades image quality with every save, PNG uses lossless compression — what you see is exactly what was rendered, with no compression artefacts.
+Unlike JPG, which uses lossy compression that subtly degrades image quality, PNG uses lossless compression.
+What you see is exactly what was rendered, with no compression artifacts.
 This makes PNG the right choice when converting PDF pages that contain sharp text, technical diagrams, line drawings, charts, or any content where crisp edges are important.
-It also supports full transparency, which means pages with transparent backgrounds will convert correctly without being filled with a black or white background.
-Dockitt converts your PDF pages to PNG directly in your browser using PDF.js.
+PNG also supports full transparency, which means pages with transparent backgrounds will convert correctly without being filled with a solid colour.

 3. The tool renders each page at high quality and saves it as a PNG image.